 Importance of gene editing:

 - It is used to edit the genome of any organism however, it is most applicable in the bacteria, yeast, mice and other model organisms.

-- It is used to study the gene expression of the organism.
+- It is used to study the gene expression of organisms.

-- The technique can remove mutated genes from the genome of an organism, also, it can be used to create new variation.
+- The technique can remove mutated genes from the genome of an organism, also, it can be used to create new variations.

 - One can change the characteristics of the organism.

-- Economically important genetically modified organisms can be created by gene editing technology.
+- Economically important genetically modified organisms can be created too.

-The molecular scissor, genetically modified nuclease enzyme plays an important role in gene editing technique.
-Therefore, depending on the types of nuclease there are several gene editing techniques used since long in genetic engineering.
+The molecular scissor, a genetically modified nuclease enzyme plays an important role in the gene-editing technique.
+Therefore, depending on the types of nuclease there are several techniques used for long in genetic engineering.
 Three major techniques are enlisted here: